 A Virtual Private Network or VPN is software / application that create a secure tunnel between you and a remote server.
 It is the ultimate tool for becoming anonymous over the internet and hiding your true identity.
 If you are concerned about maintaining your anonymity over the internet, consider investing in a premium VPN service.

 A VPN has several servers located in different countries around the world.
 When you connect to these servers, secure tunnels are created.
 While doing so, you original IP address is masked and replaced with the IP address of the server you are connected too.
 It is the best defense against governmental surveillance as spy agencies cannot see your true location.

-If you are concerned about your internet activities being tracked by your ISP or anyone else, a VPN allows you to secure your data from such entities.
+If you are concerned about your internet activities being tracked by your ISP or anyone else, a cheap VPN allows you to secure your data from such entities.
 When you create these secure tunnels, all your internet traffic is encrypted and hidden away by protocols in the process; not allowing your ISP, government or any other third party to eavesdrop on what you do over the internet.

 Here are some factors you should look for in a VPN that would protect your privacy:

 - Zero log policy (does not keep activity logs)